Oct 29, 2024

 One of the world’s leading semiconductor & AI hubs and the base city for computer giants Asus and Acer.
 Tech giant TSMC, which is Asia’s largest company by market cap, is also located relatively close to Taipei, in nearby Hsinchu.

 The historical city of Kyoto is known for its beautiful gardens and scenery.
-It is the base city for tech giant Nintendo, which is arguably the global pioneer in video gaming through groundbreaking games such as Donkey Kong and Super Mario, which it launched in the 1980s.
+It is the base city for Nintendo, the global pioneer in video gaming through ground breaking games such as Donkey Kong and Super Mario which it launched in the 1980s.
 Other notable tech companies based in the city include Kyocera, Rohm, Omron, Intelligent Systems, Tose and Screen Holdings.

 Other contenders include:

-• Stockholm: “Europe’s Silicon Valley” and the base city for tech giant Ericsson, as well as Spotify and Mojang Studios.
-Stockholm is home to over 10,000 tech millionaires.
+• Stockholm: “Europe’s Silicon Valley” and the base city for tech giant Ericsson, aswell as Spotify and Mojang Studios.

 Notes:

-• For our purposes the “tech sector” includes: software development, computers, semiconductors, mobile phones, telecoms, fintech, biotech, green tech, video games, tech support, automotive, electronics, automation and AI.
+• For our purposes the “tech sector” includes: software development, computers, semiconductors, mobile phones, telecoms, fintech, biotech, green tech, video games, tech support, online retailers, automotive, electronics, automation and AI.

 • “Tech millionaires” refer to individuals with liquid investable wealth of USD 1 million or more, who made their money through the tech sector.